Revision for Academic Policies and Procedures Manual, effective 2020-21

 The AMBS Library teaches these information literacy habits to all new students, using the Framework for Information Literacy for Higher Education from the Association of College and Research Libraries as a reference point and toolkit.

 Teaching faculty collaborate with librarians to build and assess information literacy throughout the curriculum.
-Demonstration of information literacy is required for admission to the Master of Divinity program and advancement to candidacy in Master of Arts programs.
+Demonstration of information literacy is required for advancement to candidacy in the Master of Divinity and Master of Arts programs.

 Particular educational goals in each degree program have a special resonance for ongoing development of information literacy habits.
 These include: